 ‘Tis the season to send a… seasonal campaign.

-Whether it’s Valentine’s Day, the Fourth of July, Father’s Day, or Thanksgiving, your company may be running a specific promotion or special centered around a certain holiday.
-These types of email campaigns should have build-up before the event, so all subscribers know what to expect.
+Whether it’s Valentine’s Day, the Fourth of July, Thanksgiving, or the start of summer, your company may be running a specific promotion or special centered around a certain holiday or season.
+These types of email marketing campaigns should have build-up before the event, so all subscribers know what to expect.

 While these marketing emails are especially beneficial to retail organizations, anyone can send them!
-Just be sure you start ending these emails early enough to ramp up the excitement, stick to a theme (pink for Valentine’s Day!), and use urgency regarding the date of the specific holiday.
+Just be sure you start ending these emails early enough to ramp up the excitement, stick to a theme, and use urgency to spur action.

 This is your chance to showcase why the customer should come back to your website and click Buy.

 These can be used to promote any number of things, from a new blog post to an upcoming webinar, and even a discount your organization is offering.
-Whatever the case may be, these have a main purpose of promoting or informing leads about what’s happening within your organization.
+Whatever the case may be, lead nurturing emails should promote or inform leads about what’s happening within your organization.